blue-yonder/tsfresh/docs/text/feature_calculation.rst

 tsfresh enforces a strict naming of the created features, which you have to follow whenever you create new feature calculators.
-This is due to the :func:`tsfresh.feature_extraction.FeatureExtractionSettings.from_columns` method which needs to deduce the following information from the feature name
+This is due to the :func:`tsfresh.feature_extraction.settings.from_columns` method which needs to deduce the following information from the feature name

     * the time series that was used to calculate the feature
     * the feature calculator method that was used to derive the feature
     * all parameters that have been used to calculate the feature (optional)

-Hence, to enable the :func:`tsfresh.feature_extraction.FeatureExtractionSettings.from_columns` to deduce all the necessary conditions, the features will be named in the following format
+Hence, to enable the :func:`tsfresh.feature_extraction.settings.from_columns` to deduce all the necessary conditions, the features will be named in the following format

     {time_series_name}__{feature_name}__{parameter name 1}_{parameter value 1}__[..]__{parameter name k}_{parameter value k}